supermario/elm-pkg-js/readme.md

 `elm-pkg-js` would be a specialised tool, i.e similar to [elm-json](https://github.com/zwilias/elm-json#readme).
 So "compile time" in this context means "when the user runs `elm-pkg-js`", and not some extension to the Elm compiler.

-In the Lamdera context, we'd possibly bake this functionality directly into the `lamdera` binary, so "compile time" would then actually mean compile time.
+In the Lamdera context, we'd possibly bake this functionality directly into the `lamdera` binary, so "compile time" would actually mean compile time in that specific application.

 In either case, the design goals would ideally be the same, and work against the same specification.

-### Non-Package JS
+### Non-package JS

-This initiative isn't about solving "user added JS" (in contrast to "package added JS"), though perhaps a design here might lead to a nice encapsulation of user JS for some circumstances too.
+This initiative isn't about solving "user-added JS" (in contrast to "package-added JS"), though perhaps a design here might lead to a nice encapsulation of user JS for some circumstances too.

 When user JS in a project comes into play we also have to consider their entire environment, which is extremely difficult to unify for (i.e. say user project is Rails as a backend and Webpack as build, or some completely different environment we don't anticipate, or they're injecting Elm progressively into an existing JS app with it's own setup, assumptions, build pipeline, etc).